(the number of current visitors is automatically updated every 4 minutes)

 - For Cox regression have at least 10 times more events / end points than independent variables .
 For example: you have four independent predictor variables in the model and the proportion of positive cases in the population is expected to be 0.30 (30%) the minimum number of cases required would be 133.

-However, these rule of thumb are quite rudimentary because they do not consider the magnitude of the effect size or correlation you are looking for.
+However, these rule of thumb are quite rudimentary because they do not consider the magnitude of the effect size you are looking for.
 They just give the bare minimum number you should have to avoid violating underlying mathematical assumptions but they do not consider your particular situation.
 The best approach to estimate the size of the sample is to do a proper sample size calculation considering the situation in your study.
 This is done by first making four important decisions:

 - Decide what statistical method is going to be used for the inferential statistics.